Rothera/bpm/README.md

 ## Development Process

-Most of the addon proper in the content script split up between the `addon/common/bpm-*.js` files.
+Most of the addon proper in the content script split up between the `addon/bpm-*.js` files.
 Most new features can be implemented here without touching anything else.

-Changing `BPM_DEV_MODE` at the top enables a bunch of extra logging, which may help if you're getting crashes or strange behavior.
+Changing `DEV_MODE` in `bpm-header.js` enables a bunch of extra logging, which may help if you're getting crashes or strange behavior.
 Remember to disable it before release.

-Changes to preferences require editing `addon/common/pref-setup.js` and the options page.
+Changes to preferences require editing `addon/pref-setup.js` and the options page.

 Changes involving the data backend are too complicated to go over here.